Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Joining Bonus

-A joining bonus is an incentive offered by employers to some new employees as a way of welcoming them to the organization and encouraging them to start work as soon as possible.
+A joining bonus is an incentive offered by employers to some new employees as a way of welcoming them to the organisation and encouraging them to start work as soon as possible.

 It is a one-time payment made to the new employee upon meeting specific conditions such as signing a contract or completing a probationary period.